divitngoc/sandbox-banking-app/README.md

 # sandbox-banking-app

-This Sandbox Banking project allows creation of Users, Accounts, Balances and internal transfer of funds.
+This Sandbox Banking project using Spring allows creation of Users, Accounts, Balances and internal transfer of funds.
 Every transfers will generate a transaction on both the payee and payer accounts.

 ## Diagram